mariondevilliers/mariondevilliers.github.io/_pages/assessment-reports.md

 ## JPI Climate & JPI Oceans Joint Initiative Report on AMOC
 ### **Lead Author — Chapter 3: Future AMOC Weakening**

-I am also Lead Author of Chapter 3 in the upcoming JPI Climate / JPI Oceans initiative report on the Atlantic Meridional Overturning Circulation.
+Leading Chapter 3 in the upcoming JPI Climate / JPI Oceans initiative report on the Atlantic Meridional Overturning Circulation.

 This chapter covers:

 - Projections of future AMOC strength using CMIP6 and high-resolution models
+- Assessment of climate model limitations
-- Probabilistic estimates of AMOC slowdown under different emission scenarios
+- Potential unstability of the AMOC
-- Early warning indicators and potential tipping elements
+- Review of the observationnal constraints methods
-- Societal and climate impacts of future AMOC changes
+- Storyline of AMOC changes

-This report synthesizes European expertise on AMOC science and informs future climate strategy.
+This report synthesizes European expertise on AMOC science for near and long term future and informs future climate strategy.

 ---

-## 📄 Role of These Reports
+## Role of These Reports

 Both assessments aim to: